GSA/digitalgov.gov/content/posts/2016-03-11-seeing-states-the-right-way-how-to-weigh-data-by-population.md

 One large issue my team has run into when analyzing and reporting data across different states is knowing whether sessions within an area are higher due to more interest, or a larger population.
 Time after time, we see the states with the largest populations show up with the largest amount of traffic, like the graph below.

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/02/600-x-344-CFPB-Raw-Sessions-by-Location-map.jpg" alt="A data visualization map of the United States shows Raw Session by Location." %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/02/600-x-344-CFPB-Raw-Sessions-by-Location-map.jpg" alt="A data visualization map of the United States shows Raw Session by Location." %}

 However, creating a useful equation of users vs. population in a given area will likely give more insight into which states are most engaged, instead of which ones have the most people.
 We connected sessions per state data (through Google Analytics) and the projected state census population for 2014 (through SQL) to create a visualization in Tableau of normalized numbers, showing a more accurate depiction of interest across states, using the calculation seen below: